typelift/Swiftz/README.md

     }
 }

-/// Let's create one now
+/// Let's throw a party now.
 let party = Party(h: User("max", 1, [], Dictionary()))

 /// A lens that for a party host's name.